 3. Doing forgiveness groups and private forgiveness counseling for eleven years.

-As a result, the forgiveness training and work I present has been refined, expanded, and used very successfully across the country to bring healing and transformation into people’s lives.
-My book, How to Forgive When You Can’t, on this life-changing forgiveness work will be published in 2009.
+As a result, the forgiveness training and work I present has been refined, expanded and used very successfully across the country to bring healing and transformation into peoples' lives.
+My book, How to Forgive When You Can't, on this life-changing forgiveness work was published in 2010.
+And has now been published in 8 languages and has won 4 national awards.

 I believe an effective Forgiveness Therapy approach must integrate: